 Directors and officers (D&O) insurance offers liability coverage for company directors and officers to protect them if they are sued as a result of fulfilling the responsibilities associated with their position.

 D&O insurance serves as a standard indemnification provision, which protects officers in their business role.
+For more information, check out our full guide to Directors & Officers insurance, here.

 What Does D&O Insurance Cover?